oleg-korolenko/basket-score-streaming/README.md

-Basic streaming pipeline with basketball match data.
+Basic streaming pipeline with basketball match data ( will be used for an article ) .

 Data consists of series of `ScoreEvent` which reflects changes in match score,  and  it's streamed during the match.